galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 ### Formating of data files

-Here we have data from the three surveys in one datatable with the following fields ```"Survey","Year","Quarter","Area", "AphiaID","Species","LngtClass","CPUE_number_per_hour"```.
-We now need to define the proper columns needed for the
-PAMPA workflow considering there is no primary key close to ```observation.unit``` :
+Here we have data from the three surveys in one datatable (Filtered data file) with the following fields ```"Survey", "Year","Quarter","Area", "AphiaID","Species","LngtClass","CPUE_number_per_hour"```.
+We now need to define the proper columns needed for the PAMPA workflow considering there is no primary key close to ```observation.unit``` :
  - ```location``` from ```Area``` associated with ```Survey``` to avoid mixing up areas from different surveys
  - ```year``` from ```Year```
  - ```species.code``` from ```Species```